Harseerat727/Assignment_Data_Generation-/README.md

 ---

 ## 📌 Best Model Identified
-Based on the evaluation results:
+Based on the evaluation results obtained from the simulated dataset:

-- **Random Forest Regressor** achieved the lowest Mean Squared Error
+- **Linear Regression** achieved the lowest Mean Squared Error
-- It is identified as the **best-performing model**
+- Hence, Linear Regression is identified as the **best-performing model** for this simulation

+This indicates that the relationship between features and target variable in the simulated data is largely linear.

 ---